Salkantay Trek Glamping Sky Lodge

 Visit to Machu Picchu

-You will go to the main entrance of Machu Picchu, where your physical passport will be checked along with your entrance ticket (included in the tour).
+You'll head to the main entrance of Machu Picchu, where your passport and entry ticket will be checked.

 Aguas Calientes